Crohn’s disease treatment

 What kinds of drugs are used to treat Crohn's disease?

 There are several types of drugs used to treat Crohn's disease.
 The first step usually involves reducing inflammation.
 Sulfasalazine is a type of aminosalicylic acid drug (5-aminosalicylic acid, or 5-ASA).
-Possible side effects of sulfasalazine and other aminosalicylic acid drugs may include:
+Other 5-ASA’s include olsalazine, balsalazide and mesalazine.

 Crohn's disease may also be treated with drugs that stop the immune system from causing inflammation.
 Immunosuppressants decrease the activity of the immune system.
-Immunosuppressants prescribed for Crohn's disease include:
+Immunosuppressants prescribed for Crohn's disease include azathioprine, 6-mercaptopurine, tacrolimus, and methotrexate.

 Biological drugs, infliximab and adalimumab, may be recommended when a person with Crohn's disease does not respond to the standard treatments of mesalazine-containing drugs, corticosteroids, and immunosuppressants.
 These ‘biologicals’ attach to the inflammation-promoting protein, tumour-necrosis factor-alpha (TNF-alpha) preventing the inflammation that occurs in Crohn’s disease.